crodier/software-blog/_posts/2023-09-22-message-formats.md

 Flatbuffers uses the familiar Protobuf schema.
 This makes flatbuffers an ideal choice for an organization where generally, being very fast with protobuffers is preferred.

-Yet flatbuffers allows you to tune it up to 11 (zero-copy) with Flatbuffers when and if there is a cost benefit.
+Yet flatbuffers allows you to use zero-copy when and if there is a cost benefit.

 The Facebook Android app speed is one place where a few million in engineering costs were worth the latency win for Facebook on their Android app, as an example.
-Not because it is better or cool tech; because they make more money when the system is X faster at Y engineering cost, and X > Y.
+Facebook are X more successful when the system is
+Y faster at Z engineering cost, and X > Z.

 Flatbuffers are not difficult to use but are far more cumbersome than Protobuffers.

-Compared to Aeron I would call Flatbuffers highly-usable and a sweet spot for super high performance with reasonable engineering costs.
+Compared to Aeron I would call Flatbuffers highly-usable and a sweet spot for high performance with reasonable engineering costs.
 My belief is that Flatbuffers are a sweet spot for low latency trading in finance; short of HFT cases where Aeron would be necessary to do business.

 # Conclusion